Rangers vs. White Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Nathan Eovaldi (9-3) to the mound for his 15th start this season.
+- Martin Perez (6-3) will take to the mound for the Rangers and make his 15th start of the season.

-- Eovaldi has pitched five or more innings in 14 straight games and will look to extend that streak.
+- Perez has 11 starts of five or more innings this season in 14 chances.
+He averages 5.5 innings per outing.

-- He has made 14 appearances and finished five of them without allowing an earned run.
+- He has two appearances with no earned runs allowed in 14 chances this season.

 |Opponent